spec-dev/allo/guides/Contract-Groups.md

 $ spec create group
 ```

-## Viewing the contract addresses in a group
+## Viewing the contracts in a group

 To view the contracts that exist within a particular group, use the following CLI command: